ankitshah009/audiofeat/README.md

 ### Spectral Features
 - **Spectral Centroid:** Represents the "center of mass" of the spectrum, indicating dominant frequencies.
 - **Spectral Rolloff:** The frequency below which a certain percentage of the total spectral energy is concentrated.
+Configurable `rolloff_percent` (e.g., 0.85, 0.90, 0.95).
 - **Spectral Flux:** Measures the rate of change of the power spectrum.
 - **Spectral Flatness:** Quantifies how noise-like a sound is, using a `torch`-native geometric mean.
 - **Spectral Entropy:** Measures the randomness or unpredictability of the spectrum.